theperfectchristmas/Hop-exe/README.md

 ⋆˚࿔ DNI ![](https://64.media.tumblr.com/d10e720cd211fb86a8857e94af8b1575/88b685697c130c9e-11/s75x75_c1/5b6b759fd5d2033418c028b58070082145d9e0a4.gifv)

 . .
-General criteria, Proshippers/Darkshippers/Whatever they call themselves, problematic fandoms (few exceptions), fakeclaimers, under 16s (VERY few exceptions), anyone who romantically ships Gourdy/Toodles with anyone at all, even each other, will update as needed
+General criteria, Proshippers/Darkshippers/Whatever they call themselves, problematic fandoms (few exceptions), fakeclaimers, under 16s (VERY few exceptions, and only if trying to be friends), anyone who romantically ships Gourdy/Toodles with anyone at all, even each other, will update as needed

   ↟ 𖠰. ݁₊ ⊹ . ݁˖ . ݁ ᨒ↟ 𖠰. ݁₊ ⊹ . ݁˖ . ݁ ᨒ↟ 𖠰. ݁₊ ⊹ . ݁˖ . ݁ ᨒ↟ 𖠰. ݁₊ ⊹ . ݁˖ . ݁ ᨒ↟ 𖠰